New concept for development

 New concept for development or the new development philosophy (新发展理念), also called the five major development concepts (五大发展理念), is a political slogan promoted by the Chinese Communist Party (CCP).
 It was coined at the fifth plenary session of the 18th CCP Central Committee in 2015 to achieve the goals of the thirteenth five-year plan.
 The five concepts refers to development being innovative, coordinated, green, open, and shared.

 History

-New Concept for Development was first mentioned at the fifth plenary session of the 18th CCP Central Committee in 2015 to achieve the goals of the thirteenth five-year plan.
+New Concept for Development was first mentioned at the fifth plenary session of the 18th CCP Central Committee in 2015 to achieve the goals of the 13th Five-Year Plan.
+In early 2016, General Secretary Xi Jinping described the new concept of development "as both the baton and the traffic lights" of the economic system.
+At the Central Economic Work Conference in 2017, it was announced that the concept formed the principal content of the Xi Jinping Thought on Economy.
 At the first session of the 13th National People's Congress on 11 March 2018, the preamble of the Constitution of China was amended to include the concept.
+At a seminar at the Central Party School in early 2021, Xi described the concept as "a systematic theoretical system that answered a series of theoretical and practical questions about the purpose, motivation, method and path of development, clarifying our party’s political stance, value orientation, development model, and development path".

 Definition

 The phrase aims to re-orient the Chinese economy to a new development pattern, and from a narrow focus on GDP growth targets towards high-quality development.
 It consists of five elements: